The transition from Formby pinewoods to beach and dunes

 See the red squirrels

 Formby is one of the last reliable places in England to see red squirrels in the wild.
-The National Trust pinewoods on Victoria Road are home to a thriving colony.
-Go early morning, September through February is peak season, but you've got a decent chance year-round.
+Go early morning: September to February is peak season, but you've got a decent chance year-round.
 Even my teenagers stop complaining the minute they spot one.

 Full guide